lyons-lab/berghia_reproduction/README.md

 Data collection and code written by Neville Taraporevala.
 Code updated by Jessica Goodheart.

+Primary code for statistics and figures can be found in Figures.R

 Available on biorxiv March 4, 2022: https://www.biorxiv.org/content/10.1101/2022.03.02.482740v1.